-Customizing your blog theme is normally one of the first thing most people want to do when they first log into their blog.
+Customizing your blog theme is normally one of the first things most people want to do when they first log into their blog.

-So lets finish off getting your class blog started by showing you how to customize your theme!
+Let’s finish off getting your blog started by showing you how to customize your theme!

 Using the theme customizer

 With the theme customizer, you can customize your theme and see the results in real time before activating the theme.

 Here’s how to change your theme using the theme customizer:

 2. Click on ‘Live Preview‘ below the theme you want to use.